mjfwest/swat-em/doc/source/gui.rst

 layer
     Double layer winding means, that in every slot there are two coil sides (from the same or from different phases)

-winding step
+coil span
     Every coil has an "in" and an "out" conductor, which are connected via the winding overhang.
-The winding step defines the distance between "in" and "out" in slots.
-If winding-step is 1 a tooth-coil winding will be created.
-Note: For single layer windings there are some restriction to accommodate all coil sides, so in this case the winding step can't be influenced.
+The coil span defines the distance between "in" and "out" in slots.
+If coil span is 1 a tooth-coil winding will be created.
+Note: For single layer windings there are some restriction to accommodate all coil sides, so in this case the coil span can't be influenced.

 overwrite winding
     There are two different possible action while exiting an generator dialog with the ok button.
 If the radio button "add new winding" is selected, the winding in the generator winding is added to the workspace in the main window.
 If "overwrite" is selected, than the actual selected winding of the workspace getting overwritten.
 Be relaxed, if you have overwritten your winding accidentally, there is an undo function in the main window.